-Diessel (2003) states that demonstrative has been used to coordinates the interlocutors' focus of attention as the basic function of communication.
+Diessel (2003) states that demonstrative has been used to coordinate the interlocutors' focus of attention as the basic function of communication.
 Demonstratives have been discussed widely in the language of the world.
-It has been studied in discourse-pragmatic, functional and typological perspectives (Manfredi, 1999).
-Diessel (1999) has, furthermore, proposed three criteria for the definition of demonstratives; first, demonstrative serves syntactic function, second, demonstrative has certain pragmatic function by organizing information flow in a communication, and by focusing the hearer's attention on the objects in the speech situation, the third, demonstratives encode a meaning of spatial distance.
+It has been studied from discourse-pragmatic, functional and typological perspectives (Manfredi, 1999).
+Diessel (1999) has, furthermore, proposed three criteria for the definition of demonstratives; first, demonstrative serves a syntactic function, second, demonstrative has a certain pragmatic function by organizing information flow in communication, and by focusing the hearer's attention on the objects in the speech situation, the third, demonstratives encode a meaning of spatial distance.

-Semantically, demonstratives have the features; deictic feature and qualitative feature.
-The deictic feature concerns with the location to the deictic center such as whether the referent is uphill, downhill, near or far and etc. The later refers to the characters of the referent such as animate or inanimate, single or plural and etc. One of the common features of demonstrative is its pointing feature which relates to a distance.
-All languages over the world have demonstrative which at least two different system; the referent that is close to the speaker is called proximal and the referent that is away from the speaker and addressee is called distal (Latupeirissa, 2016).
+Semantically, demonstratives have two features; deictic feature and qualitative feature.
+The deictic feature concerns the location of the deictic center, such as whether the referent is uphill, downhill, near or far and etc. The latter refers to the characters of the referent, such as animate or inanimate, single or plural and etc. One of the common features of demonstrative is its pointing feature which relates to a distance.
+All languages over the world have demonstrative with at least two different systems; the referent that is close to the speaker is called proximal, and the referent that is away from the speaker and addressee is called distal (Latupeirissa, 2016).

-Dixon (2003) proposes some parameters on the distance such as height, stance, visibility, and side.
-The parameters highly influence the language term on certain demonstratives as in the language of Sasak language in which it applies additional lexeme 'o'in the distal demonstrative as in the followings.
+Dixon (2003) proposes some parameters for the distance, such as height, stance, visibility, and side.
+The parameters highly influence the language term on certain demonstratives, as in the language of Sasak language in which it applies additional lexeme 'o' in the distal demonstrative as in the followings.

-9) Luekkepengchiao Much money that "That money is too much" 10) Tamang montornuo

-Take in motorcycle that

-"Take that motorcycle in"
+9) Luekkepengchiao Much money that "That money is too much."
+10) Tamang montornuo Take in motorcycle that "Take that motorcycle in."

-The demonstratives chiaowhich is glossed MDD (medial demonstrative determiner) and nuowhich is glossed DDD (distal demonstrative determiner) are demonstrative determiner in Kuto-Kutedialect ofSasak language. chiaowhich is glossed 'that'for medial distance and nuowhich is also glossed 'that'for distal one has different form from the demonstrative pronoun.
-The form of demonstrative pronoun in this dialect does not apply the o- ending.
+The demonstratives chiao, which is glossed MDD (medial demonstrative determiner) and nuo, which is glossed DDD (distal demonstrative determiner), are demonstrative determiners in Kuto-KutedialectofSasak language. chiao, which is glossed 'that' for medial distance and nuo, which is also glossed 'that' for distal one, have a different form from the demonstrative pronoun.
+The form of the demonstrative pronoun in this dialect does not apply the o- ending.
 The o-ending in this dialect can be seen as the emphasis on the referent itself.

-Other parameters come from Hyslop (1993) who states that demonstratives have many aspects to be consideration on the demonstrative system.
-They are 1) distance which relates to the closeness of speaker, addressee, speaker and addressee, and other participants in the speech act, equidistant from speaker and addressee, and nearest or most distant to speaker, 2) visibility to speaker and addressee, 3) height, 4) side, 5) front or opposite to speaker, 6) behind, and 7) environmental parameters such as inland, up or downhill, river, and coast.
-Every language sometimes has different parameter on the semantic system of its demonstrative.
-For instance, Sasak language mostly applies distinctive distance as parameter on the demonstrative so Sasak language has three deictic system called proximal, medial and distal.
+Other parameters come from Hyslop (1993), who states that demonstratives have many aspects of being a consideration in the demonstrative system.
+They are 1) distance which relates to the closeness of speaker, addressee, speaker and addressee, and other participants in the speech act, equidistant from speaker and addressee, and nearest or most distant to the speaker, 2) visibility to speaker and addressee, 3) height, 4) side, 5) front or opposite to speaker, 6) behind, and 7) environmental parameters such as inland, up or downhill, river, and coast.
+Every language sometimes has a different parameter on the semantic system of its demonstrative.
+For instance, a Sasak language mostly applies distinctive distance as a parameter on the demonstrative, so the Sasak language has three deictic systems called proximal, medial and distal.

-To determine the sensitivity of demonstrative on the participant-based distance, Pederson (1996) has proposed a participant-based demonstrative, which can examine types of demonstrative system in a language.
-He suggests that the dyadic and triadic positional arrangement to be applied in a questionnaire for studying demonstrative.
-This method can result in the same distinction or new type of distinction emerges.
-This theory is also used by the researcher to conduct a study on Sasak demonstrative and finds that Sasak language has many new categories of Sasak demonstrative such as demonstrative quantifier, intensifier and referential demonstratives; these types have been explained in the previous subsection.
+To determine the sensitivity of demonstrative on the participant-based distance, Pederson (1996) has proposed a participantbased demonstrative, which can examine types of demonstrative systems in a language.
+He suggests that the dyadic and triadic positional arrangement be applied in a questionnaire for studying demonstrative.
+This method can result in the same distinction, or a new type of distinction emerges.
+This theory is also used by the researcher to conduct a study on Sasak demonstratives and finds that the Sasak language has many new categories of Sasak demonstratives, such as demonstrative quantifier, intensifier and referential demonstratives; these types have been explained in the previous subsection.